reecegeese/startup/README.md

 - [x] **Application elements** - I did complete this part of the deliverable.
 - [x] **Application text content** - I complete this part of the deliverable.
 - [x] **Application images** - I did complete this part of the deliverable.
+I added a cool blue color pallete to the whole site.
+I made the nav bar fit nicely to the top of the screen as well as a similar footer at the bottom.
+I implemented a couple tables to make the placeholder data look like it is meant to be there because it is.
+Added a new placeholder image.
+Took a long time figuring out how to properly let the page fit any screen.
+Most of the time the main site would clip into and under the header or footer.
+I gave both the header and footer backgrounds so the main would go under them but I still spent a bit making sure the main was fitted properly and you would always be able to scroll down to see the whole thing.
+Now it looks very pretty to look at and I'm excited to start putting in the permanent applications

 ## 🚀 React part 1: Routing deliverable